Dan-DH/npProject/README.md

 Pages/components:

 - Navbar menu with site logo and links to the signup and login pages (if the user is not authenticated) or to the profile page and logout (if authenticated).
+- Login page.
+Includes links to the sign up and password recovery pages.
-- Login / Sign up.
-Includes a link to the password recovery page
+- Sign up page.
+Includes a link to the login page.
-- Main
+- Main page.
+Includes:
   - List of events the user has signed for
   - List of events where the user is in the waitlist list (only renders if the user is in the waiting list for an event)
   - List of upcoming events
   - Option to create new events
   - Users can change their account information (username, email, password).
   - Users can set their profile information (profile picture and bio.
 Optional).
-- Password recovery.
+- Password recovery page.
 Allows the user to input their email to receive a password recovery link valid for 15 minutes.
-- Password reset.
+- Password reset page.
 When a user clicks on the password recovery email link, they are redirected to this page to reset their password.
 - Footer with contact email and github profile links.

 Event related emails: